jsterlingvids/draggin/With Socket/Readme.txt

 Then I can update from there once both of those positions are captured.

 I need to find out how I can make an array with two corresponding objects

+When an object is moved, I need to capture position and URL — then update the position in the database to match the corresponding URL.